spettersson/splunk4patientprivacy/data_onboarding_guide.md

 How the normalization works is best illustrated with an example.

-Suppose you have a field called `action_type`, and an event contains the value `removed`.
+Suppose you have a field called `action`, and an event contains the value `removed`.
 To standardize this value and ensure consistency across different data sources, you want to transform it into `delete`.

 This can be achieved using a lookup file called `action_lookup.csv`, which contains the following key-value mappings: